-Although she didn’t even learn to sew until she was over 30 years old, Connie used her background in marketing and education to develop Sew Wonderful Dreams, a pattern design company.
-Fifteen years ago the company focused on craft patterns, while today the emphasis is on quilting and education.
+Although she didn’t even learn to sew until she was over 30 years old, Connie used her background in marketing and education to develop Sew Wonderful Dreams, a pattern design company, in 1989.
+The company originally focused on craft patterns, while today the emphasis is on quilting and education.
 About her company she says: “We believe the best marketing tool we have is to educate.
 Everyone can learn but the way we learn is variable.
 Our classes are designed to help you learn in a way that will be most beneficial to you.” www.sewwonderfuldreams.com

-Carol has been sewing since she was a little girl and hasn’t stopped since.
-She learned home décor and window coverings from her grandmother but has stayed with her love of fashion construction and wardrobing.
-Carol is founder and CEO of Style Solutions, LLC, an image and fashion management services firm.
-Carol specializes in tailoring, alterations of ready-to-wear, fitting techniques & fashion pattern alterations; wardrobe strategies, personal styling, closet clutter control and image services.
-Carol’s clients include Oscar award winner, Paula DuPre Pesman.
-Carol is an affiliate of the Conselle Institute of Image Management, member of AICI, ASDP, BPW and the Boulder Chamber of Commerce.
+Carol is Founder and CEO of Style Solutions, LLC, an image and fashion management services firm.
+Carol specializes in alterations of ready-to-wear, fitting & fashion pattern alterations, wardrobe techniques, color analysis, and image branding services with over 25 years experience.
+Clients include an Academy Award winner, corporate and small business groups, “everyday stars” and speaking engagements across the country.
+She is an Affiliate of the Conselle Institute of Image Management, and has further training through AICI.
 Graduate of UW-Oshkosh-BSN.
 Carol totally believes chocolate is one of the basic food groups and that at least 25% of every day should be fun! www.stylesolutionsllc.com